versionone/openAgile/VersionOne/Artifacts/BigPicture.md

 There are **Three Major Buckets** in order of highest priority to Ian:

+Ian's challenge:

+>  We have multiple needs that need to be worked at the same time.
+Some is just what we've been doing on VS Client...How do I feed those queues and know they will all get worked?

 # Community

 ## Overview

 Ian:

-> Community comes from many channels, and they all matter!
+> Community comes from many channels, and must be serviced more "on-demand" than planned in iterations.

 ## ZenDesk